Edit Blog Post

 On the first day I caught a local train to the Pompeii ruins, the doomed city of wealthy Romans that was completely overwhelmed in AD 79 during the cataclysmic eruption of Mount Vesuvius, along with the nearby city of Herculaneum.
 Exploring the streets of Pompeii is an extraordinary experience; it is a city truly frozen in time, and it's easy to imagine the lives of the Romans in the town nearly two thousand years ago.
 I wandered the cobbled streets, strolled down the tunnel and into the stadium imagining I would soon be facing Russell Crowe as a gladiator!
 There's also the open air theatre to explore, and various monuments and villas.
 Some of the walls in Pompeii feature the earliest recorded graffiti in human history, and others have perfectly maintained paintings on the walls.
 Pompeii also features the gruesome attraction of viewing some of the victims at their moment of death, as they were overwhelmed by the destructive flows pouring out of the volcano during it's two day eruption.
 The bodies have been cleverly maintained by pouring plaster of Paris on the outlines of the bodies.

-On the next day I took a bus to the
+On the next day I took a bus to the beautiful

 Ponte Vecchio Bridge, Florence